Katie Broome |

 With Southwest, you’ll have to pay any differences in fares, obviously.
 But if the new flight is cheaper, you’ll get a refund to your original form of payment or the difference will be put onto your account as a Southwest travel fund, typically valid up to a year from the date of your original booking.

-12. Southwest’s baggage policy gives you two free checked bags every flight.
+11. Southwest’s baggage policy gives you two free checked bags every flight.

 southwest employee at check-in gate taking luggage from passenger

 Southwest has the best baggage policy among U.S.-based airlines.
 You get a personal item, a free carry-on, and two free checked bags per ticket.
-They’re literally the only airline that doesn’t charge for checked bag, let alone two.
+They’re literally the only airline that doesn’t charge for a checked bag, let alone two.
 You can even count golf bags and skis toward your free checked bags.

-Make sure your bags are under 50 pounds or smaller than 62 inches.
+Make sure your bags are under 50 pounds, or smaller than 62 inches.
 Otherwise, it’ll cost you $100 – $125 per bag one way.

 Related: Here’s our full breakdown of the airlines with the cheapest baggage fees.

-13. Buy the Southwest Airlines EarlyBird Check-In for $15 if you’re picky about seating.
+12. Buy the Southwest Airlines EarlyBird Check-In for $15 if you’re picky about seating.

-14. Don’t upgrade your boarding position at the gate for $30 – $60.
+13. Don’t upgrade your boarding position at the gate for $30 – $60.

 If you upgrade your boarding position, you’ll get A-group boarding, but you won’t get any of the other cushy perks of Business Select, like premium Southwest drink vouchers.